Skip to main content

 Day-to-day tasks

-As a cleaner you could:
+As a cleaner, you could:

-• clean business settings, houses or vehicles
+• clean offices, houses or vehicles

 • maintain stock levels of cleaning products